thegworld/gtx-browser/docs/user_handle_mapping.md

-For Chromium contributors that have different nicks on other domains.
+For GTx Browser contributors that have different nicks on other domains.

 | **@chromium.org** | **@google.com** |
 |:------------------|:----------------|